JoshuaCMorgan/rb130/study_questions/rb130_lesson_2_qa.md

   - **Test:**  This describes a situation or context in which tests are run.
 A test can have multiple assertions.

-  -**Assertion:**  This is the actual verification step to confirm that the data returned by your program or application is indeed what is expected.
+  -**Assertion:**  This is the actual verification step to confirm that the data/results returned by your program or application is indeed what is expected.
 You make one or more assertions within a test.

 #### Using this code below, lets create a test file.
 What is our first step?
 Show code.